OpTic Gaming: Ghosts (2013–14 season)

 The next title of the Call of Duty franchise was Call of Duty: Ghosts which MLG announced that it would be their featured FPS title for the upcoming season again.
-OpTic Gaming disappointed at both of their first two events which were to be MLG Columbus (13–16th place) and UMG Philadelphia (9–12th place) before a roster change occurred with one player retiring, two leaving and one later rejoining.
+OpTic Gaming was disappointed at both of their first two events which were to be MLG Columbus (13–16th place) and UMG Philadelphia (9–12th place) before a roster change occurred with one player retiring, two leaving and one later rejoining.
 During this time Haag teamed with Christopher Duarte, who goes by the name of 'Parasite'.
 At this time, the team consisted of 'NaDeSHoT', 'Clayster', 'Ricky' and 'Parasite'.
 However, after only a handful of days, 'Parasite' and 'Ricky' left OpTic to join Curse Las Vegas.
 OpTic then picked up 'Saints' and 'MBoZe', before 'Scumpii' rejoined OpTic to replace the departing 'Saints', who returned to Strictly Business.
 After the retirement of 'BigTymer' following UMG Philadelphia, NaDeSHoT became the captain of OpTic Gaming.

 OpTic qualified for the Call of Duty: Ghosts national qualifiers for the annual Call of Duty Championship $1,000,000 tournaments after qualifying via MLG's online qualifying tournament.
-At the US Championship Finals OpTic Gaming finished in 7th place to qualify for the Call of Duty World Championship, after eliminating Curse New York in an elimination game in a best of 5 series.
+At the US Championship Finals, OpTic Gaming finished in 7th place to qualify for the Call of Duty World Championship, after eliminating Curse New York in an elimination game in a best of 5 series.
 This allowed the team to qualify for the annual $1 million tournament.
 The OpTic Gaming squad played in the MLG Pro Circuit Season 1 online league where after a promising start they suffered problems online and were not able to qualify for the MLG PAX East Championship; eventually, OpTic Gaming finished bottom of the league in 10th place.
 OpTic Gaming later announced they were hosting the winners of the US Regional finals, Strictly Business Gaming for a pre-LAN event for the World Championships.

 At the Call of Duty World Championships, OpTic were placed in a group with Epsilon eSports, NSP, and SSOF.
 Controversy was caused when 'SSOF' were disqualified and OpTic only had two teams in their group.
-OpTic first played 'NSP' and beat them 3-0 leading to a group decider against Epsilon where OpTiC Gaming lost 3–0.
+OpTic first played 'NSP' and beat them 3-0, leading to a group decider against Epsilon, where OpTic Gaming lost 3–0.
 However, they advanced as the second seed and faced tK in the first round of the winners bracket.
 OpTic had a 3–0 victory against a team considered to be a top-three team by many.
-In the second round OpTic was to come up against Strictly Business Gaming who they had hosted in a pre-LAN event, however, they won 3–2 and played Australian team Trident T1 Dotters for a guaranteed top-three finish.
+In the second round, OpTic was to come up against Strictly Business Gaming who they had hosted in a pre-LAN event, however, they won 3–2 and played Australian team Trident T1 Dotters for a guaranteed top-three finish.
 OpTic Gaming won the series 3–1 and guaranteed themselves 3rd and $120,000.
 OpTic were then to face CompLexity who were undefeated on Call of Duty: Ghosts and came up short in the winners bracket finals losing 3–2.
 OpTic then lost to Team EnVyUs in the losers bracket finals, finishing with a top three finish and winning $30,000.